Exploring the origins of perpendicular magnetic anisotropy in amorphous Tb-Co via changes in medium-range ordering: Experimental Details

 FEM analysis was performed following the method outlined by Kennedy \textit{et al.}\cite{kennedy2020} Custom scripts were used to fit the radial profiles of the scanning nanodiffraction data using least squares fitting of the first diffracted ring as described by Gammer \textit{et al.} \cite{gammer2018} The fitting parameters are used to correct for any ellipticity in the patterns before calculating the variance in intensity as a function of scattering vector.
 For patterns collected from tilted films, the ellipticity is not corrected.
 Instead, changes in the major elliptical axes are used as a measure of relative changes in mean bond lengths.
 The procedure for collecting scanning nanodiffraction data and FEM analysis is outlined in the Supplemental Materials.
 For FEM, the variance is calculated with respect to scattering angle \textbf{k}, position on the sample \textit{r}, and resolution (which is a function of \textit{r}); however, in STEM FEM only the scattering vector varies and thus the equation for variance \textit{ V$_{\sigma}$} in diffracted intensity \textit{I} becomes\cite{treacy2005}:

-Additionally, Lorentz TEM images were collected from the as-deposited film grown at room temperature and the films grown at room temperature and annealed at 200$^{\circ}$C and 300$^{\circ}$C to probe the effect of annealing on domain structure.
+Additionally, Lorentz TEM images were collected from the as-deposited film grown at 20$^{\circ}$C and the film grown at 20$^{\circ}$C and annealed at 200$^{\circ}$C and 300$^{\circ}$C to probe the effect of annealing on domain structure.
 Lorentz TEM was carried out in a FEI ThemIS operated at 300 kV in Lorentz mode.
 All films had been previously subjected to a magnetic field of approximately 2 T during FEM image acquisition, but the magnetic field of the objective lens was minimized to less that 0.1 T for Lorentz imaging.
 The films were tilted 15$^{\circ}$ and the beam was defocused to produce visible magnetic domains.